Go to Homepage

 Photography: Photo-taking at monasteries is usually permitted.
 But taking pictures with a flash is strictly prohibited.
 There is also no entry fee for monasteries.

 See our Ladakh fun guide.
 For more information visit Leh's official website at leh.nic.in/.
 Also Reach Ladakh (reachladakh.com/).
-The excellent Incredible India (www.incredibleindia.org) website has some interesting material and visuals on Ladakh and Leh.
+The Incredible India (www.incredibleindia.org) website has some interesting material and visuals on Ladakh and Leh.

 Zanskar frozen river Chadar Trek operators